Our Culture

 This section is incomplete.

-Another definition would be a: a community of practice plus a network of values.
-An intentional culture would include a shared purpose so it would then be a shared purpose + community of practice + network of values. ↩︎
+Another definition: a community of practice plus a network of values.
+An intentional culture would include a shared purpose and would thus the definition would become: a shared purpose + community of practice + network of values. ↩︎

 Or, if you prefer, christ-nature, etc. ↩︎